Meet Your Course Instructor

 That’s why I created the Kids Cook Real Food eCourse, and why I can’t wait to share it with your family.

 Katie has been featured on an internationally viewed talk show, local television in 4 cities, dozens of podcasts and even a few magazines and newspapers (yes, print still exists!).

 She had the privilege to speak to a few hundred health practitioners in a speaking competition – here’s her 5-minute speech, which took the top prize!

 The Healthy Parenting Connector by Kids Cook Real Food is a dynamic video series connecting parents who want to raise healthy kids with the experts who have the information they need.
-Through interviews with pediatricians, authors and other professionals plus food demos with the KCRF kids, you’ll increase your knowledge, be inspired to make healthy changes, and have the practical tips with which to do it.
+Through interviews with pediatricians like Elisa Song, MD, authors like Jessica Lahey and Julie Lythcott-Haims, and other professionals (even Olympic gymnast Shannon Miller) plus food demos with the KCRF kids, you’ll increase your knowledge, be inspired to make healthy changes, and have the practical tips with which to do it.

 Bringing a message of hope and empowerment to parents, The Healthy Parenting Connector video series creates confidence, connection and creativity for families every Tuesday on Facebook, YouTube, and the Kids Cook Real Food blog.

 “We all want to send children out into the world one day armed with the life skills they need to be happy and successful.
 If we help them gain cooking skills while they are young, they will be able to eat healthfully and frugally which will make a big difference in their lives.
 I love how Katie’s course makes it so easy to teach our children, step by step, how to cook and eat real food.”